Justin Jay Wang

 Static gradient used on openai.com from 2019 to 2020.

-While performant (and a bit clever), the gradient was static.
+While performant and clever, the gradient was static.
 About a year later, I developed a gradient implementation in Scalable Vector Graphics (SVG) that could be dynamically randomized while maintaining performance.

 Layering a sequence of randomly transformed radial gradients on top of each other yielded a more complex composite gradient.